mvolkmann/blog/src/swift/Fastlane.md

 1. Add the line `headless(false)`.
    Tests that need to wait for elements to appear seem to fail without this.

+1. Add the file `fastlane/Snapfile` to the Git repository.

 ## Registering an App